nextcryptodeal/abhinavcrypto/README.md

-click deploy & run transactions, environment → select injected provider (metamask/rabby). make sure your wallet is on base mainnet in the constructor field, type "gm base", then click deploy and verify. it will auto-verify the contract on basescan. step 6: claim your role
+click deploy & run transactions, environment → select injected provider (metamask/rabby). make sure your wallet is on base mainnet in the constructor field, type "gm base", then click deploy and verify. it will auto-verify the contract on basescan. step 6: claim your role after successful deployment and verification, go to: http://guild.xyz/base and claim the deployer role.